-Update: The Emmaus Homes moved out shortly after these photos were taken, but there is a potential buyer for the property.
+Update: The Emmaus Homes moved out shortly after these photos were taken, but the property has been purchased and is being renovated into a hotel.
 See it the spring of 2021.
+As of the winter of 2022, it was being renovated into a hotel and winery.

 We went out to visit the old Emmaus Homes in the winter of 2016.
 It was desolate, and other than a growling dog that charged us, we saw no one.
 It was being operated as a disability support home at the time.